couchbaselabs/docs-ng/content/couchbase-lite/cbl-concepts/cbl-concepts-3000-concepts.markdown

 ## Replication

+Replication is a key feature of Couchbase Lite and enables document syncing.
+Replication is conceptually simple&mdash;take everything that's changed in database A and copy it over to database B.

 Replication is basically unidirectional.
 A replication from a remote to a local database is called a *pull*, and a replication from a local to a remote database is called a *push*.
 Bidirectional replication, or *sync*, is done by configuring both a pull and a push between the same two databases.

 Although any one replication involves only two databases, it's possible to set up chains of replications between any number of databases.
 This creates a directed graph, with databases as nodes and replications as arcs.
 Many topologies are possible, from a star with one master database and a number of replicas, to a mesh network where changes made at any node eventually propagate to all the others.

+When working with replication, you need to consider several factors:

+* **Push versus pull.** This is really just a matter of whether A or B is the remote database.

+* **Continuous versus one-shot.** A one-shot replication proceeds until all the current changes have been copied, then finishes.
+A continuous replication keeps the connection open, idling in the background and watching for more changes.
+As soon as the continuous replication detects any changes, it copies them.
+Couchbase Lite's replicator is aware of connectivity changes.
+If the device goes offline, the replicator watches for the server to become reachable again and then reconnects.

+* **Persistent versus non-persistent.** Non-persistent replications, even continuous ones, are forgotten after the app quits.
+Persistent replications are remembered in a special `_replicator` database.
+This is most useful for continuous replications: by making them persistent, you ensure they are always ready and watching for changes every time your app launches.

+* **Filters.** Sometimes you want only particular documents to be replicated, or you want particular documents to be ignored.
+To do this, you can define a filter function.
+The function  takes a document's contents and returns `true` if it should be replicated.

 ### Replication Workflow